 Most tourists fly into Manila (via Ninoy Aquino International Airport).
 From there, it is easy to take connecting local flights to the rest of the places in the country.

 I don’t recommend staying in Manila.
 It has a few interesting sights but it’s crowded and the traffic is bad.
 If you commute, there’s a high chance you’ll find yourself stuck in traffic.
-That saying, if you have a whole-day layover and you still want to explore this capital, you can check out our Guide to Manila.
+That saying, if you have a whole-day layover and you still want to explore this capital, you can check out our Complete Guide to Manila.

 From Manila, take a flight to Puerto Princesa Airport in Palawan.
 Puerto Princesa also has an international airport so you can check if there are direct flights from where you’re coming from.